Skip to main content

 HAWC+

 In collaboration with scientists at various universities and NASA centers, Novak’s group developed an infrared camera/polarimeter called HAWC+ for use aboard the Stratospheric Observatory for Infrared Astronomy (SOFIA).
-HAWC+ began SOFIA flights in 2016, and is the only currently operating astronomical camera that makes images using far-infrared light.
-HAWC+ is uniquely sensitive to dense gas at a wide range of temperatures, allowing studies of multiple stages of star/planet formation.
-At Northwestern, Marc Berthoud, Erin Cox and Dennis Lee work on HAWC+.
+With its unique sensitivity to magnetized gas at a wide range of temperatures, HAWC+ allowed studies of multiple stages of star/planet formation.
+Papers led by Northwestern researchers include Cox et al. (2022) that reports the discovery of a twisted magnetic field in the Bok Globule L483, and Lee et al. (2021) that estimates the gas density for the transition from magnetic dominance to gravity dominance in L1688.
+At Northwestern, Marc Berthoud, Erin Cox, and Dennis Lee work on HAWC+.

 BLAST-TNG Web Site